pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. Check if the enterprise has data flow documentation (Input 1).
+1. Check if the enterprise has data flow documentation (Input 1):

-   1. If Input 1 exists M = 1
+   1. If Input 1 exists, M = 1
    2. Otherwise M1 = 0

-2. Using `GV12` and identify data that flows to external enterprises
+2. Using `GV12`, identify data that flows to external enterprises:

    1. Enumerate the data that flows to external enterprises (M2)

-3. Compare Input 1 and the output of Operation 2
+3. Compare Input 1 and the output of Operation 2:

    1. Enumerate data flows from Operation 2 that are included in Input 1 (M3)
    2. Enumerate data flows from Operation 2 that are not included in Input 1 (M4)

 4. Compare the current date to that provided in Input 3.
 Note the timeframe in months (M5)

 ### Measures